guffre/ssh_honeypot/README.md

 cp pam_logpassword.so /usr/lib/x86_64-linux-gnu/security/pam_logpassword.so
 ```

-# /etc/pam.d/sshd
+# /etc/pam.d/common-auth

-At the top of `/etc/pam.d/sshd` the following line should be added.
-This line tells PAM to use our module and "authenticate" against it.
+Inside the `/etc/pam.d/common-auth` file the following lines should be modified/added.
+These lines tells PAM to use our module and "authenticate" against it, but only when someone fails to authenticate successfully.

+IMPORTANT: It is likely that your file has `[success=1 default=ignore]`.
+If you add the `pam_logpassword.so` line, you MUST change that number to a 2.
+Otherwise, ALL logins will be denied.

 ```
+# here are the per-package modules (the "Primary" block)
+auth    [success=2 default=ignore]      pam_unix.so nullok
 auth    optional                        pam_logpassword.so
+# here's the fallback if no module succeeds
+auth    requisite                       pam_deny.so
 ```

+The auth keyword specifies that an entry is used for user authentication.

+The [success=2 default=ignore] control statement specifies the behavior of the authentication process if this module succeeds.
+It tells PAM to skip the next two modules in the stack if this one succeeds, and to ignore this entry entirely if it fails.

+In the case of an incorrect password/failed login, the `pam_logpassword.so` and `pam_deny.so` modules will be called, which logs the password and denies the login.

+In the case of a correct login, the `pam_logpassword.so` and `pam_deny.so` lines are skipped.

 # NSS Module